mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 ### Fixes

+* **API Porta - security headers for endpoints and routes**
+    Now the addition of security headers is required only for endpoints and routes configured as `Required API Key`.

 * **Design Endpoint - New Cross labels**
     In the endpoints section, endpoints that are linked to cross project proxies have now the **`Cross` label.**